airhdl/spi-to-axi-bridge/README.md

 ## Using the Core

-The SPI to AXI4-lite bridge comes as single, self-contained file.
-It is available in both VHDL and SystemVerilog versions:
+The SPI to AXI4-lite bridge comes as single, self-contained file for easy integration into your design.
+It is available in both **VHDL** and **SystemVerilog** versions:

 * VHDL version: `/src/spi2axi.vhd`
 * SystemVerilog version: `/src/spi2axi.sv`

 ### SPI Modes

-The SPI to AXI4-Lite bridge supports different SPI modes, as defined in the table below.
+The SPI to AXI4-Lite bridge supports all four SPI modes, as defined in the following table:

 | Mode | Clock polarity (CPOL) | Clock Phase (CPHA) | Description |
 | -----| --------------------- | ------------------ | ----------- |